shhyou/vm14hw2/report/report.md

 XXX TODO insert KVM architecture graph here

-As depicted in the graph, the KVM is a kernel module running inside the host VM that helps the guest VM to virtualize the CPU.
-For the I/O part, guest-issued I/O requests will be forwared to the QEMU emulation system.
+As depicted in the graph, the KVM was a kernel module running inside the host VM that helps the guest VM to virtualize the CPU.
+For the I/O part, guest-issued I/O requests would be forwared to the QEMU emulation system.

-After entering the hypervisor mode of the ARM processor, the KVM kernel module can fully realize its potential in simplifying and speeding up the CPU virtualization.
+After entering the hypervisor mode of the ARM processor, the KVM kernel module could fully realize its potential in simplifying and speeding up the CPU virtualization.
-The interface of the KVM kernel module to the outside world is, as usual, via the `ioctl` function.
-The handler `kvm_vm_ioctl` and `kvm_vcpu_ioctl` are at `virt/kvm/kvm_main.c` with architecture-dependent functionalities be forwarded to, say, `kvm_arch_vcpu_ioctl1` in `arch/arm/kvm/arm.c`.
+The interface of the KVM kernel module to the outside world was, as usual, via the `ioctl` function.
+The handler `kvm_vm_ioctl` and `kvm_vcpu_ioctl` were at `virt/kvm/kvm_main.c` with architecture-dependent functionalities be forwarded to, said, `kvm_arch_vcpu_ioctl1` in `arch/arm/kvm/arm.c`.

-It mainly has the following instructions:
+It mainly had the following instructions:

 1. Create a virtual CPU